CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

-To assess the \textbf{generalizability and robustness} of our framework beyond its native environment, we also evaluated its performance on the public ThinkGeo benchmark \citep{shabbir2025thinkgeo}.
-We consider this to be the most critical validation of our framework.
-It serves as the definitive test of whether the agent's capabilities are intrinsic to its architecture or merely artifacts of overfitting to the specific tools and tasks of its native environment.
-By confronting the agent with ThinkGeo's distinct set of 14 tools and unique task distribution, we rigorously evaluated its ability to adapt its structured reasoning and dynamic adjustment mechanisms to a completely novel and uncertain problem space.
+To verify the cross-domain generalizability of our framework, we extended our evaluation to the public ThinkGeo benchmark \cite{shabbir2025thinkgeo}.
+We consider this experiment a pivotal validation step.
+It serves as a crucial test to determine whether the agent's capabilities are intrinsic to its architecture rather than merely artifacts of overfitting to specific internal tools and tasks.
+By subjecting the agent to ThinkGeo's distinct inventory of 14 tools and diverse tasks, we strictly evaluated its capacity to adopt its structured reasoning and dynamic adjustment mechanisms to an unseen case.

-We selected several representative LLM backbones and compared our framework's performance against the baselines.
-The results of this cross-benchmark evaluation are presented in Table \ref{tab:thinkgeo_comparison_full_metrics}.
-The data demonstrate that even when operating within an unfamiliar toolset, the core principles of CangLing-KnowFlow---leveraging a structured workflow guided by knowledge and dynamic adjustment---continue to yield a significant performance uplift, confirming the architectural soundness and transferability of our approach.
+We benchmarked our framework against baselines using a selection of representative LLM backbones.
+The results, detailed in Table \ref{tab:thinkgeo_comparison_full_metrics}, reveal a compelling trend: even when operating within an unfamiliar toolset, CangLing-KnowFlow maintains a significant performance advantage.
+This demonstrates that our core, i.e., leveraging knowledge-guided structured workflows and dynamic adjustments, remains effective regardless of the specific tool environment, thereby confirming the architectural soundness and high transferability of our approach.